EverlessDrop41/MonoPong/README.md

  - Draw `public virtual void Update(GameTime gameTime)` - This method draws the level and all that is in it.

 As you may have noticed, a level uses very similar methods to an `MonoGame` Game class, this is because the levels are creating using a state manger.
 The state manage lists all of the levels and then decides which ones to call `Update` and `Draw` on.
 All levels have `Initialize`, `LoadContent` and `UnloadContent` called because they do not effect the gameplay.
 As the game scales it may be praticle to seperate the content loading method to when a level is switched to.
 Due to this state manging system, the class will only need one variable, which is the game: `public Pong Game`

+The state is manged by a `public enum GameState`, this is a list of all the possible level types and needs to be updated if a new level is added.

 ### Bat (Paddle) [Link](https://github.com/EverlessDrop41/MonoPong/blob/master/MonoPong/Objects/Bat.cs)